-You’ll have to show “license and registration” when asked by a police officer, but you shouldn’t keep the original registration in your glove box.
+You’ll have to show your “license and registration” when pulled over by a police officer on the road, but you shouldn’t keep the original registration document in your glove box.
 Instead, keeping a copy of your registration folded into your wallet behind your driver’s license is better and safer.

 Proof of Car Insurance